rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     <center>![satan](/images/satan.jpg)</center>

 Elsewhere in scripture we see prophetic passages comparing worldly kings to Lucifer (such as in Isaiah, in the song of contempt over the king of Babylon).
+This is why the name "Lucifer" is assumed to be the original angelic name of the seraphim that later became known as Satan.

 !!! quote "Isaiah 14:12-15"
     How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!